Brassawiking/Expedition-Unknown-TRPG/README.md

 - Stress (St) - _How well you can work under pressure and extreme situations_
 - Able (Ab) - _How well you can handle yourself, lower means higher reliance on others_
 - Social (So) - _How well you interact with others, higher means better chance of giving orders, etc_
-- Motivation (Mo) - _How motivated you are at being on the expedition_
+- Motivation (Mo) - _How motivated you are at being on the expedition and how you perform over longer time spans_

 Every stat can have a value of 1-5.
 When a skill check is done, you will roll a 1d6 against your stat and will have to roll equal or lower than your stat value.
 (Stat of 3 -> 1, 2, 3 = success).
 This means that rolling a value of 6 is always a failed dice.
 When you have advantage, you roll and extra dice and choose the lowest.
 If you have disadvantage you roll an extra dice and choose the highest.